A few years ago, my travel companions and I cruised with Princess Cruise Lines on an Inside Passage itinerary and visited stunning Juneau, Alaska.

 An Overdose of Wildlife & Nature in Juneau, Alaska

-Thinking that a photography tour would be a great way to learn from the pros and combine sightseeing with photography (one of my favorite hobbies), we chose a photography tour by land and sea with Gastineau Guiding company.
+Thinking that a photography tour would be a great way to learn from the pros and combine sightseeing with photography (one of my favorite hobbies), my daughter, Peyton, and I chose a photography tour by land and sea with Gastineau Guiding company.

 We all watched in silence with all movements frozen as the bear walked to the water, stared at his own reflection a bit, then waded through the water on his way.
 Our group breathed a sigh of relief and continued the tour with bear pictures from our to-do list checked off.

-The second part of our tour was aboard a medium sized boat, where we received photography pointers from the tour guides throughout the drive.
-We were radioed by another boat that had come across a mama humpback whale.
+The second part of our tour was aboard a medium-sized boat, where we received photography pointers from the tour guides throughout the drive.
+Another boat radioed us that they had come across a mama humpback whale.
 She and her baby breached in and out of the water every couple of minutes.

-The most beautiful thing about Juneau to me was Mendenhall’s breathtaking glaciers around the Visitor Center.
-Until now, I had only seen photos, which really do no justice to the depths of frozen ice and prisms of colored lights reflecting from, through, and off the sparkling icebergs.
+The most beautiful thing about Juneau was Mendenhall’s breathtaking glaciers around the Visitor Center.
+Until now, I had only seen photos, which really do no justice to the depths of frozen ice and prisms of colored lights reflecting from, through, and off of the sparkling icebergs.
 I was spellbound.

 After getting back to our cruise port in Juneau, Peyton and I went for a late lunch at the Red Dog Saloon.
 The Red Dog Saloon is an Alaskan tradition; a bar that is cluttered full of interesting memorabilia, huge crowds, and plenty of fun.

 Note: Please realize that all tours do not get lucky to see whales daily.
 It is stated on the tickets and in the contract with touring companies so do not just expect it to happen.

 Juneau, Our Favorite Alaska Cruise Port